 Tom Waller: Mr. Tom Waller, a resident of Sandy Creek Road, spoke in opposition to Phase II of the West Fayetteville Bypass.
-He stated that language matters and that words mean things, and when the term "Bypass" is used it does not mean "hooking up" a four-lane highway with a two-lane road.
+He stated that language matters and that words mean things, and when the term "Bypass" is used it does not mean "hooking up" a four-lane highway with a curvy two-lane road, namely West Bridge Road which is dangerous.
 He said the project was not a Bypass, but, as the newspapers called it, a road to nowhere funded by \$12 million tax dollars.
-He asked if the term "Parkway" was being used in place of "Byway" in an attempt by the County to make the project more palatable, and suggested that the plans provided for the project do not meet Webster's definition of a parkway.
-He also asked if the project would be maintained in the same poor quality as other roads are in Fayette County since he often has to clear-cut his portion of the County right-of-way along Sandy Creek Road.
+He asked if the term "Parkway" was being used in place of "Bypass" in an attempt by the County to make the project more palatable, and suggested that the plans provided for the project do not meet Webster's definition of a parkway.
+He also asked if the Bypass would be maintained in the same poor quality as other roads are in Fayette County since he often has to clear-cut his portion of the County's right-of-way along Sandy Creek Road.
 He also referenced Flat Creek Trail as an example of poor maintenance.
-He asked the Board to recognize that the Bypass was not adequate and the need for a Bypass would continue even after this portion was constructed.
+He asked the Board to recognize that the Bypass was not adequate and the need for a Bypass would continue even after Phase II was constructed.
 He suggested that the Bypass would do no more to alleviate traffic than Gingercake Road currently does.
-He added that Gingercake Road traverses along a ridge, violates only one waterway, is straighter, and has the same speed limit that is proposed for the West Fayetteville Bypass.
+He added that Gingercake Road traverses along a ridge, violates only one waterway, is straighter than the proposed alignment, and has the same speed limit that is proposed for the West Fayetteville Bypass.
 He concluded by asking the Board not to vote in favor of the proposed alignment and to recognize that stewardship of the taxpayers' dollars matters.
-He closed saying the project is not a bypass or a parkway, but a road to nowhere.
+He closed saying the project is not a Bypass or a Parkway, but a road to nowhere.

-Chairman Smith thanked the audience for coming to the meeting and voicing their opinions because it is an important part of the County's proceedings to hear from people who are impacted by the decisions made by the Board.
+Chairman Smith thanked the audience for coming to the meeting and voicing their opinions since it is an important part of the County's proceedings to hear from people who are impacted by decisions made by the Board.
 He said he wished he could go through every item that was brought up during each of the comments and told the audience to be assured that all of their concerns are and already have been taken into consideration.
-He stated staff had been asked to make multiple changes and multiple realignments to see how the County can best complete this project.
-He said, unfortunately, it was impossible, in any decision, to satisfy one hundred percent of the people one hundred percent of the time.
-He added this is a decision that the Board does not take lightly, and it is a decision that the Board understands will impact families and entire areas whether they are wetlands or subdivisions or neighborhoods, and it is important that the Board tries to make the best decision for the County as a whole.
+He stated staff had been asked to make multiple changes and multiple realignments to see how the County could best complete this project.
+He said it was unfortunately impossible, in any decision, to satisfy one hundred percent of the people one hundred percent of the time, that this was a decision the Board would not take lightly, it is a decision the Board understands will impact families and impacts entire areas whether they are wetlands, subdivisions, or neighborhoods, and that it is important the Board makes the best decision possible for the County as a whole.

-Chairman Smith clarified that it was not the Board's intention to vote on this item but to only receive staff's report and recommendation.
-He said the Board intended to study this issue until the next meeting and would consider and weigh the comments and questions.
-He said the Board did not intend to vote on this item until the next meeting which would be held on May 28, 2009.
+Chairman Smith also clarified that it was not the Board's intention to vote on this item but only to receive staff's report and recommendation.
+He said the Board intended to study the issue until the next meeting and it would consider and weigh the comments and questions.
+He repeated the Board did not intend to vote on this item until the next meeting which would be held on May 28, 2009.
+A copy of the request and the SPLOST Project R-5 West Fayetteville Parkway Phase II document, identified as "Attachment 14", follows these minutes and is made an official part hereof.